Overview Of Mood and Anxiety Mental Disorders And Their Symptoms

 Simple phobias: Intense fear of things like flying, heights, specific animals, needles, blood, public speaking, etc.

-People living with a separation anxiety disorder may experience intense anxiety upon separation from the people they’ve formed emotional attachments to, often demonstrating extreme and unfounded fear that something terrible will happen while they are separated.
+People living with separation anxiety disorder may experience intense anxiety upon separation from the people with whom they’ve formed emotional attachments, often demonstrating extreme and unfounded fear that something terrible will happen while they are separated.

-Intense fear and anxiety when separated from people to whom you’ve formed attachments
+Intense fear and anxiety when separated from attachment figures

 Nightmares about being separated from attachment figures